Subanana vs Happy Scribe (2026): A Documentation-Based Comparison

 Subanana runs real-time captioning + translation for live events with an audience-facing shareable link — attendees scan a QR code and choose how to display the live captions on their phones — source, translated, or both side-by-side, among the languages the host pre-configured for the event.
 Happy Scribe is a post-production transcription + subtitling tool; it doesn't offer live event captioning.
 For conferences, university lectures, or multilingual board meetings, Subanana is purpose-built for the scenario.

 Subanana exports a single SRT file containing both the source transcription and the translated text (one above the other per cue).
-For HK / TW content with English subtitles or vice versa, this saves a downstream merge step.
+For bilingual content — English subtitles over another language or vice versa — this saves a downstream merge step.
 Happy Scribe's translation outputs are separate language files — useful for parallel publishing, less useful for bilingual on-screen subtitles.

 Subanana's per-workspace pricing means a 5-person team pays the same as a 1-person team at a given tier.
 Happy Scribe Pro is 3 seats included; beyond that you upgrade to Business (5 seats) or Enterprise.
 For teams that are 3+ on similar usage, Subanana's per-workspace model gets cheaper as the team grows.